ivyresearch/site/content/posts/Intro.md

 We generally support and want to hear from projects that provide more privacy in our internet lives, either by securely generating or selectively revealing personal cryptographic data.
 While privacy alone is alienating, we think that the same principles in social interaction can increase intimacy in our interactions, since this can lead people to express their own humanity more fully.

-We support projects that improve the onboarding experience to datastores like Ethereum via verifiable identities, bringing the power of cryptography to the next billion people.
+We support projects that improve the onboarding experience to datastores like Ethereum via verifiable identities, allowing advanced cryptography to meaningfully impact real people.
 All of our work is deeply entwined with in-house cutting edge research, and our code is open-source and MIT licensed.
 We hope that people who derive profit from our work can contribute back.
+If you’re excited by advanced cryptography, digital identity where you control your own data, or personable social design, please reach out by Discord: we are especially excited to hear from traditionally underrepresented groups to ensure that everyone is included in the future of digital expression.

 <!-- ## Goodbye world is a `templ` template example